JupiterOne/sdk/docs/integrations/development.md

 ex: `j1-integration collect --step step-fetch-users,step-fetch-groups`

-###### Option `--use-dependencies-cache` or `-C`
+**Step Cache Details**

+- The Step Cache can be disabled using option `--no-cache`.
+This will force the dependent step(s) to fully execute.
+- The default location of the Step Cache is found at `./.j1-cache`.
+It is populated by moving `./.j1-integrations/graph` to `./.j1-cache`.
-Allows preceding steps to skip execution and instead load previously captured results from disk.
-The intent of this is to increase development speed for new integrations.
-When no filepath is specified, an attempt to create a cache is made by copying the contents of `./.j1-integrations/graph` directory to `./.j1-cache`.
-The structure of the cache follows a similar format as the .j1-integration data storage, as described [here](#data-collection).

-###### An example of the expected cache structure
+- The `--cache-path` option allows for a different cache to be used.
+The structure of the cache follows a similar format as the `.j1-integration` data storage.
+An example structure is provided below.

+###### Option `--no-cache`

+To be used with the `--step` option to disable the Step Cache.

+ex: `j1-integration collect --step step-fetch-users --no-cache`

+###### Option `--cache-path`

+To be used with the `--step` to provide a filepath to a Step Cache to used.

+ex: `j1-integration collect --step step-fetch-users --cache-path ./my-cache`

+**Step Cache Structure**

 ```
 .j1-cache/
+   /graph
       /step-fetch-accounts
          /entities/
             11fa25fb-dfbf-43b8-a6e1-017ad369fe98.json
       /step-fetch-users
          /entities
             9cb7bee4-c037-4041-83b7-d532488f26a3.json
             96992893-898d-4cda-8129-4695b0323642.json
          /relationships
             8fcc6865-817d-4952-ac53-8248b357b5d8.json
 ```

-ex: `j1-integration collect --step fetch-users --use-dependencies-cache` - Builds & uses cache from .j1-integration
-ex: `j1-integration collect --step fetch-users --use-dependencies-cache ./` -
-Uses .j1-cache found in the root of the project
-ex:
-`j1-integration collect --step fetch-users --use-dependencies-cache ./path-to-cache` - Uses .j1-cache found in the path specified

-A common use pattern:

-1. Execute collection command _without_ the `--use-dependencies-cache` option to gather data in .j1-integration
-2. Execute collection command with `--step` and `--use-dependencies-cache` option _without_ specifying a filepath.
-This will cause the .j1-integration data to populate the .j1-cache.
-3. Execute collection command with `--step` and `--use-dependencies-cache` option specifying a filepath to the previously created .j1-cache (most commonly `./`).

 ###### Option `--disable-schema-validation` or `-V`